Recognition of Prior Studies

 Types of Credit Transfer

 There are three types of credit transfer, General Credit Transfer (GCT), Specific Credit Transfer (SCT) and Block Credit Transfer (BCT).
-Each type of transfer credits has its specific use in counting towards programme requirements.
+Each type of transfer credits/credit-units has its specific use in counting towards programme requirements.

 General Credit Transfer (GCT)